-Located on the island of Barbados at St. Nicholas Abbey Great House plantation and distillery is a restored Badger locomotive that had a previous life in the U.K.’s coal and steel industry.
+Located on the island of Barbados at St. Nicholas Abbey is a restored Badger locomotive that had a previous life in the U.K.’s coal and steel industry.
 Today, it gives visitors a peek into the 400-acre property that dates back 350 years and includes the Great House, a rum-tasting area, a bottling plant, a steam mill and a distillery.
-The owners’ son Simon Warren was the genesis for the project, which opened last year.
-The tour runs about an hour and visits villages, plantation fields and sugar cane fields.
+The owner’s son Simon Warren was the genesis for the project, which opened in 2018.
+The tour runs about an hour and visits villages and sugar cane fields.
 Afterward, guests have the chance to tour the Great House and taste the rums, which are a collaboration with master distiller Richard Seale of R.L.
 Seale and Barbados’ Foursquare rum distillery.

 Price: $30 for adults; $15 for children ages 3 to 17; $45 for ride plus tour and tasting.Continue to 5 of 5 below.